zimm0140/AI-Playground/docs/comfyui_workflow_validation.md

 - Detailed issues for failed workflows, categorized by severity
 - Recommendations for fixing common execution issues

+## Version Tracking

+This stage tracks changes to workflow files over time:

+- Calculates a unique fingerprint/hash for each workflow's structure
+- Maintains a version history with timestamps and change descriptions
+- Detects breaking changes that might affect compatibility
+- Generates reports on workflow evolution and stability

+### Version Report

+The version tracking report includes:
+- A complete history of all versions for each workflow
+- Detailed listings of changes between versions
+- Identification of potentially breaking changes
+- Compatibility information for different hardware configurations

+## Comprehensive Dashboard

+The dashboard combines information from all validation stages into a single view:

+- Summarizes the status of all workflows (passing, warnings, failing)
+- Shows detailed validation, test, requirements, and version information
+- Provides recommendations for fixing issues
+- Prioritizes workflows that need attention

+### Dashboard Contents

+The dashboard includes:
+- Summary statistics on workflow health
+- A compatibility matrix showing which workflows work on different hardware
+- Detailed information on failing workflows and their issues
+- Recommendations for improvements

 ## CI Integration

 The workflow validation results are integrated into the CI pipeline: